Puritipenta: Demographics

 In this village out of total population, 2911 were engaged in work activities.
 92.41% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 7.59% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 2911 workers engaged in Main Work, 286 were cultivators (owner or co-owner) while 625 were Agricultural labourer.

 Census of India, assigned the following codes to identify each village uniquely.
 Census codes for this village are as follows:

 According to the 2011, the details of this village are as follows:

 Caste Factor

 Schedule Caste (SC) constitutes 8.31% while Schedule Tribe (ST) were 2.56% of total population in this village.

 Political Information

 As per constitution of India and Panchayati Raaj Act, this village is administrated by Sarpanch (Head of Village) who is elected representative of village.
-At present, Mr. Mandala Suresh is the Sarpanch of this Village.
-He was elected as Sarpanch in 2014 elections.
+Mr. Mandala Suresh was the First Sarpanch of this Village.
+He was elected as Sarpanch in 2014 elections, Present Sarpanch of this Village is Sontyana Vijaya Laxmi.